Periodontal Disease in Saratoga Springs, NY

 If caught in the early stages of gingivitis, periodontal disease can be reversed.
 If gingivitis isn't treated and continues to progress into periodontal disease, it can no longer be reversed or cured, only managed.
 That's why at Saratoga Springs Family Dentistry, we stress the importance of good oral hygiene and regular dental exams.

-What can happen if periodontal disease is not untreated?
+What can happen if periodontal disease is left untreated?

 If periodontal disease goes unchecked and untreated, it can often lead to serious oral health issues like infection, inflammation, soft tissue damage, bone loss, and tooth loss.